 9) Reduce Fraud And Enhance Security

 Likewise, it can help prevent fraud and inaccurate claims in a systemic, repeatable way.
-Analytics help streamline the processing of insurance claims, enabling patients to get better returns on their claims and caregivers are paid faster.
-For instance, the Centers for Medicare and Medicaid Services said they saved over $210.7 million in frauds in just a year.
+Analytics help to streamline the processing of insurance claims, enabling patients to get better returns on their claims and caregivers are paid faster.
+For instance, the Centers for Medicare and Medicaid Services said they saved over $210.7 million in fraud in just a year.

 Telemedicine has been present on the market for over 40 years, but only today, with the arrival of online video conferences, smartphones, wireless devices, and wearables, has it been able to come into full bloom.
-The term refers to delivery of remote clinical services using technology.
+The term refers to the delivery of remote clinical services using technology.

 It is used for primary consultations and initial diagnosis, remote patient monitoring, and medical education for health professionals.
 Some more specific uses include telesurgery – doctors can perform operations with the use of robots and high-speed real-time data delivery without physically being in the same location with a patient.